THE DANGER OF RABIES FROM BATS

 People can only be infected by bats by direct contact.
 Rabies is transmitted to humans through bat saliva (or spinal fluid).
 This means transmission happens either by being bitten or- due to grooming- contact with claws.
 Personal protective equipment (PPE) is helpful but to be completely protected you’d need to be dressed like a beekeeper!

 Once bats have been disturbed and are flying in the attic, inspectors may be exposed (may have contact with them) without being aware of it.
 Bats have extremely sharp teeth and claws and inspector may not feel the contact.
+Bat teeth or claws can infect a person with the rabies virus.

 Once bitten or scratched, to determine whether the bat was infected, the inspector would need to catch the bat with whom they had contact and take it to the county health department where it would be tested.
 Because bats often roost in colonies, catching the right bat would obviously be difficult.